cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/getting-started.md

 These generic CPU nodes run independently of 1CCs and don't terminate when 1CC reservations end.

-Each compute note includes 24TB of usable local ephemeral NVMe storage.
+Each compute node includes 24TB of usable local ephemeral NVMe storage.
 Each management node includes 208GB of usable local ephemeral NVMe storage.
 [Persistent storage](https://docs.lambdalabs.com/on-demand-cloud/file-systems)
 is automatically created and attached to each 1CC node, and can also be